awsdocs/aws-php-developers-guide/doc_source/s3-multiregion-client.rst

    :keywords: Amazon S3, AWS SDK for PHP version 3 examples, Amazon S3 for PHP version 3 code examples

-The |sdk-php| version 3 provides a generic multi-region client that can be used with any service.
+The |sdk-php| Version 3 provides a generic multi-region client that can be used with any service.
 This enables users to specify which AWS Region to send a command to by providing an ``@region`` input parameter to any command.
 In addition, the SDK provides a multi-region client for |S3| that responds intelligently to